 It’s not just Grange that cellars well.
-Leading Australian wine writer HUON HOOKE champions the ageability of his country’s whites – Chardonnay as well as Riesling, screwcap as well as cork
+Leading Australian wine writer HUON HOOKE champions the ageability of Australian white wines – Chardonnay as well as Riesling, screwcap as well as cork.

 1996 and 2001.